Bop for restaurants

 A Business Owners Policy (BOP) can include coverage for food spoilage or contamination.

 However, it's important to note that coverage for these types of events may not be automatically included in all BOPs, so you may need to purchase additional coverage or endorsements to ensure you are fully protected in the event of a food-related incident.
-Discuss your needs with an insurance agent who is experienced in the restaurant industry.

 It's also important for restaurant owners to take steps to minimize the risk of food spoilage or contamination, such as implementing proper food handling and storage procedures, maintaining clean kitchen and storage areas, and regularly inspecting and disposing of expired or contaminated food.
 This can help reduce the likelihood of a food-related incident and may help lower insurance premiums.